KeerthiVasudevan/keerthivasudevan.github.io/index.md

 Traditionally, weather forecasting has been driven by complex physical simulations, which, while accurate, require immense computational resources.
 In contrast, deep learning models offer a more data-driven approach but often act as black boxes, failing to incorporate fundamental physical laws that govern weather dynamics.

-This blog explores **ClimODE**, a novel climate and weather forecasting model that bridges the gap between traditional numerical methods and deep learning.
+This blog explores **ClimODE**[1](#1), a novel climate and weather forecasting model that bridges the gap between traditional numerical methods and deep learning.
 By integrating physics-based constraints with deep learning techniques, ClimODE offers a computationally efficient and physically consistent approach to long-term weather and climate prediction.

 ## Background and Challenges
 ### The Traditional Approaches

-Traditional weather prediction primarily relies on Numerical Weather Prediction (NWP) models, which use physics-based simulations to forecast future weather conditions.
+Traditional weather prediction primarily relies on Numerical Weather Prediction (NWP) models[2], which use physics-based simulations to forecast future weather conditions.
 By solving complex equations governing atmospheric dynamics, these models provide highly accurate short- to medium-range forecasts.

 Despite their effectiveness, NWP models come with significant challenges.
 One of the biggest drawbacks is computational cost.
 High-fidelity simulations require immense computing power, often relying on supercomputers to run effectively.
 Additionally, sensitivity to initial conditions poses a fundamental limitation.
 Small errors in the initial weather state can grow exponentially, leading to inaccurate long-term forecasts.
 As a result, reliable forecasting is typically limited to about six days, beyond which predictions become increasingly uncertain.

 <p align="center">
   <img src="assets/images/NWP.png" alt="Weather models use systems of differential equations based on physics, including fluid motion, thermodynamics, and radiative transfer.
 A 3D grid divides the Earth for calculations." width="500">
   <br>
-  <em style="color: grey;">Figure: Traditional weather models simulate atmospheric dynamics using physics-based equations on a 3D grid, where complex equations are solved for each grid cell, along with calculations for interactions with neighboring cells. </em>
+  <em style="color: grey;">Figure: Traditional weather models simulate atmospheric dynamics using physics-based equations on a 3D grid, where complex equations are solved for each grid cell, along with calculations for interactions with neighboring cells.
+Source [2]</em>
 </p>